shockeyt/git-branching-and-pages/README.md

 ## Creating a Branch - Demo

-By default, as soon as you make your first commit, you have and are on a `master` branch, and that's where your most production-ready, least experimental code lives.
+By default, as soon as you make your first commit, you are on a `master` branch, and that's where your most production-ready, least experimental code lives.

 Any time you're tasked with building a new feature, you make a branch named something obvious, switch to it, write some code, and then eventually merge it into master.
 Hopefully after someone's double-checked your work.